gilbertgonz/target_detector_no_ML/README.md

 6. Reduce and update ROI for feature detection once target is found
 7. Repeat 3-6

-* idea for future: implement KF tracking to estimate roi even if no detections
+* idea for future: implement KF track and smooth detections

 ## Results
 ![](assets/results.gif)